 Want to heat up a department meeting?
-Just say you want to have all courses to have an on-line option.
-We definitely have some colleagues that feel very strongly - be it on one side or the other.
+Just propose that all courses have an on-line option and watch as some colleagues have strong opinions about it- be it on one side or the other.
 What overlooked component can be distilled from a normal in-person course into an online that could have a significant impact?
 Perhaps the face-to-face “live” interaction.

 I am already planning for my trip to Illinois in July to attend ChemEd 2019!
 Let me tell you why I want to attend.

 Technological Pedagogical Content Knowledge (TPCK) can be the vehicle by which teachers decide if and how a technological application can be incorporated into their classrooms.
 TPCK more recently coined as TPACK technology, pedagogy and content knowledge incorporates technology into Lee Shulman’s pedagogical content knowledge (PCK) construct.
 PCK is the means by which a teacher takes his/her content knowledge and transforms it into content knowledge for his/her students.